gstoyano/target-dev.en/help/dev/implement/mobile/use-location-service.md

 ---
-keywords:
-- mobile app
-- mobile app location
-- target mobile app
-- mobile target locations
-- location service
-- adobe experience cloud location service
-- pois
-- points of interest
-- sdk
-- location
+keywords: mobile app, mobile app location, target mobile app, mobile target locations, location service, adobe experience cloud location service, pois, points of interest, sdk, location, mobile app1
 description: Learn how to use the Adobe Experience Platform Location Service to enable your mobile apps with location awareness.
 title: How do I Use the Adobe Location Service?
 feature: Implement Mobile